Forward-Nexus/fwdai-pro/README.md

 - Set metrics and tracking
 - Campaign ready to execute!

-### Getting All Expert Input
+### Getting All Expert Input (Group Chat - v2.1)
 ```bash
 @rt [anything to review]
 ```
 **Timeline:** Same day
-- All relevant experts review
+- All relevant experts review SIMULTANEOUSLY
-- Each provides specialized perspective
+- Experts discuss with each other naturally
+- Cross-validate perspectives
+- You see authentic collaboration
 - Genna synthesizes consensus
 - You decide next steps!